TBI805/PGT/README.md

 python -m spacy download en
 ```

-Note: Python 3.6 is required to run our code.
+Note: Python 3.6 and PyTorch (>1.8.0) is required to run our code.

 ## Data preparation